orangopus/mixlook-legacy/README.md

 > Development of Mixlook has been paused to make way for the new 2.0 version.
 Please do not be alarmed, you can still use Mixlook Legacy at [mixlook.ml](https://mixlook.ml)

+> `mixlook-legacy` will no longer receive updates!
+Please go to the new [Mixlook](https://github.com/orangopus/mixlook) repo to create a PR.

 <img src="https://i.imgur.com/YToAhwK.png">

 [Try it here](https://mixlook.ml)